yinghau76/arcanist-go-lib/README.md

 arcanist-go-lib
 ===================

 Set of Arcanist classes for working with applications written in Go programming language.
+Currently 'golint' and 'go vet' are supported.

 ## General usage